dbursztynowski/cl_demo/README1.md

 <img src="./images/1-closed-loop-demo-oct2023.svg" width="90%"></img>

 **********************************************************
-# CASE A: REACTIVE CLOSED LOOP (isolated loop case)
+# CASE A. REACTIVE CLOSED LOOP (isolated loop case)

 #### This run illustrates the basic worflow within a loop.
 In particular, one can observe how particular modules engaged in the loop exchange information by modifying dedicated parts of appropriate custom resource (CR).
 Each change of the CR invokes respective reconciler that executes appropriate logic of a given function of the loop.
 **********************************************************